 A thyroid-stimulating hormone high level can cause a reduction in your metabolic rate (the amount of energy always burnt for heart beating, thinking, breathing, etc).

 4. Diabetes or insulin profile test

 A fasting and postprandial blood glucose test, same for the insulin levels can be done.
-Insulin is known to be a fat building hormone.
-So excess levels are sure to guarantee accumulation of fat in the body.
+Insulin is known to be a fat-building hormone.
+So excess levels are sure to guarantee the accumulation of fat in the body.

 5. Iron tests

-The blood tests that you can request at serum iron, haemoglobin, ferritin, transferrin, total iron binding capacity.
+The blood tests that you can request at serum iron, hemoglobin, ferritin, transferrin, total iron-binding capacity.